Nutritional Deficiencies & Symptoms

 Some symptoms of deficiencies will look like side effects associated with bariatric surgery or may be chalked up to “stress” or regular fatigue, and a physical exam may not be enough to determine what is going on.
 The only way to find out if you have nutritional deficiencies is through in-depth laboratory testing.

 It is crucially important to stay under the care of your bariatric team or a physician who understands your post-operative needs.
-It is crucial that you form a plan with your team before and after surgery and have regular nutritional testing that goes far beyond the standard once-a-year routine blood work.
+It is vital that you form a plan with your team before and after surgery and have regular nutritional testing that goes far beyond the standard once-a-year routine blood work.
 Once you get those in-depth nutritional test results, you can create a plan, monitor your needs, and make changes as needed.

 A Great Way to Get Started

 While you’re undergoing testing to determine your nutritional status, our once-daily bariatric multivitamin is specifically designed to safely meet your post-surgical nutritional needs with ease.
+It is often recommended to start taking before surgery as well.

 At ProCare Health, we consider what we do of vital importance to your health, and only provide the best